shreya024/conda-forge.github.io/src/user/introduction.rst

 What is conda-forge?
 --------------------

-Conda-forge is a community effort that provides conda packages for a wide range of software.
+Conda-forge can be defined as a compilation of distributions, recipes and build infrastructure that makes the task of installing conda packages hassle-free for a wide range of software.
+It is a single channel that provides all the up-to-date ,compatible versions of conda packages along with all the required dependencies for the conda package manager.

 **Missing a package that you would love to install with conda?** - Chances are we have already packaged it for you!